 And Toto had more than just one hit song, Africa!

-It’s really interesting to learn the history of the band, facts only fans would know and to listen to the deep cuts as well as the hit singles.
+And it’s really interesting to learn the history of the band, facts only fans would know and to listen to the deep cuts as well as the hit singles.

 Tom and Tommy research the artist thoroughly for embarrassing stories and interviews (mostly involves Googling ‘[band name] sucks/piss/gay’).
 And there are some really bad stories which the guest has to defend (sometimes they end up hating the band too).